wimvanderbauwhede/funny_trees/README.md

 This is similar to foldl for lists.
 ```

 Use the FT.hs file as a template for your solution.
 This is the source code file you will need to submit on Moodle (via cut-and-paste).
+Do not change the type signatures for these functions.
+Please only change the code for the function definition.
+You may use library functions from the GHC Prelude and/or from the Data.List libraries only.

 If you have the [HUnit](https://hackage.haskell.org/package/HUnit) library installed then you can use the testfunnytrees.hs file to run a small set of unit tests on your code.